-The committee developed four core ideas in the physical sciences-three of which parallel those identified in previous documents, including the National Science Education Standards and Benchmarks for Science Education Standards and Benchmarks for Science Education, 11, 21.
-The three core ideas are PS1: Matter and its interactions, PS2: Motion and Stability: Focus and Interactions, and PS3: Beneys.
+The committee developed four core token in the physical sciences-three of which garallel these identified in previous documents, including the National Science Education Standards and Benchmarks for Science Library [1, 2].
+The three core ideas are PSi is Matter and Its interactions, PS2: Motion and Stability: Focus and Ittirescitons, and PS3: Intergy.